-The practice of creating backups of important file is always considered as a good idea, as you never know when you may need them.
+The practice of creating backups of the important files is always considered as a good idea, as you never know when you may need them.
 However, the activity is ignored by many users.
-In fact, statistics reveal that less than 5% of PC consumers use Windows Backup.
+Statistics reveal that less than 5% of PC consumers use Windows Backup.
 In an attempt to change this habit, Windows 8 has come up with a new feature known as File History.

 - Next, you need to set up File History.
 How?
 Open File History control panel applet, connect an external drive, refresh the page, and then tap or click Turn on.

 - Alternatively, you can set up the drive in AutoPlay by connecting the drive to your PC and clicking on the notification that says ‘Tap to choose what happens with removable drives’.

 - Then click on the option – Configure this drive for backup.

 - Once done, File History will silently run in the background and check your libraries, desktop, favorites and contacts for any changes (once every hour).
 If any changes are brought to its notice,’ the ingenious program will automatically copy them to the File History drive.

 More experienced PC users can use advanced File History features to control many aspects of its operation.
 For example, a user can exclude a folder.
 To do so, simply go to the File History Control Panel Applet and select ‘Exclude folders’ option.